USEPA/WNTR/documentation/resilience.rst

 					The ratio of the number of bridges and the total number of links in the network.
 Density of bridges is a value between 0 and 1.
 					The method :doc:`bridges</apidoc/wntr.network.WntrMultiDiGraph>` can be used to find bridges in a network.

-Spectral gap				The difference between the first and second eigenvalue of the networks adjacency matrix.
-					The method :doc:`spectral_gap</apidoc/wntr.network.WntrMultiDiGraph>` can be used to find the spectral gap of the network.

-Algebraic connectivity			The second smallest eigenvalue of the normalized Laplacian matrix of a network.
-					The method :doc:`algebraic_connectivity</apidoc/wntr.network.WntrMultiDiGraph>` can be used to find the algebraic connectivity of the network.

 Critical ratio of defragmentation	The threshold where the network loses its large-scale connectivity and
 					defragments, as a function of the node degree.
 The critical ratio of defragmentation is related to percolation theory.
 The ratio is equal